GoldenHammerSoftware/GHPlatform/README.md

 	}
 	// Grab the file into memory.
 	file->readIntoBuffer();
-	char* buffer;
+	// Get access to that file buffer memory. char* buffer;
 	size_t bufferSize;
 	file->getFileBuffer(buffer, bufferSize);

 	// Do something with the file buffer here.

-	delete file;
+	// file currently owns the file buffer so deleting it will clean up.
+	// If we had called file->releaseFileBuffer() we would have to manage the memory separately. delete file;
 }
 ```